Community > Entertainment

 Entertainment

-Although the lives of those living in Norka were filled with a great deal of work that was necessary to survive, there was always time for fun and entertainment.
-Many of the typical pastimes had been practiced since the Middle Ages or ancient times.
-Of course, there was no electronic (passive) entertainment, and paid entertainers were rare.
-The biggest difference between now and then was that people had to be actively engaged in entertaining themselves.
+Although the lives of those living in Norka were filled with a great deal of work necessary to survive, there was always time for fun and entertainment.
+Many typical pastimes had been practiced since the Middle Ages or ancient times.
+Of course, no electronic (passive) entertainment existed, and paid entertainers were rare.
+The most significant difference between now and then was that people had to be actively engaged in entertaining themselves.

 Below is a list of some things the people of Norka did to entertain themselves: